enyojs/enyo-docs/developer-guide/getting-started/conversion-to-2.7.md

 [CommonJS](http://know.cujojs.com/tutorials/modules/authoring-cjs-modules)
 format.

-The fact that Enyo no longer exports anything in the global scope means that any kinds or methods used via `enyo.`, `moon.`, or `onyx.` (e.g., `enyo.Button`, `enyo.kind()`, `moon.Scroller`) will no longer work.
+The fact that Enyo no longer exports to the global scope means that any kinds or methods used via `enyo.`, `moon.`, or `onyx.` (e.g., `enyo.Button`, `enyo.kind()`, `moon.Scroller`) will no longer work.
 Instead, you must specify the relevant submodule in your source, within a call to `require()`.